-Tbilisi is one of the gateways of the Caucasus region and a city you have to visit when traveling to Georgia.
+Tbilisi is one of the gateways of the Caucasus region and a city you must visit when traveling to Georgia.
 The Capital of Georgia has plenty of things to do that will keep you entertained for a few days.
-Nonetheless, if you truly want to know a country you need to get out of the capital and travel to other destinations.
+Nonetheless, if you genuinely want to know a country, you need to get out of the capital and travel to other destinations.

 Georgia is no exception.
-It has so many wonderful things to see and do outside Tbilisi which include monasteries, churches, mountains, parks, castles, cave towns and waterfalls.
-Many of these destinations are close enough to the capital for you do day trips from Tbilisi.
+It has so many wonderful things to see and do outside Tbilisi, which include monasteries, churches, mountains, parks, castles, cave towns, and waterfalls.
+Many of these destinations are close enough to the capital for you to make day trips from Tbilisi.

 Best day trips from Tbilisi

-Mtskheta is one of the oldest towns in Georgia, and it’s perfectly located to be a day trip from Tbilisi.
-It’s only about 20 km from the Capital and you can reach it in less than 30 minutes.
-Mtskheta is also located in the intersection between several main roads in Georgia which make it a perfect stop for anyone coming from Tbilisi and heading, east, west or north.
+Mtskheta is one of the oldest towns in Georgia, and it’s ideally located to be a day trip from Tbilisi.
+It’s only about 20 km from the Capital, and you can reach it in less than 30 minutes.
+Mtskheta is also located in the intersection between several main roads in Georgia, which makes it a perfect stop for anyone coming from Tbilisi and heading east, west, or north.

-Besides being very handy Mtskheta is one of the best travel destinations in Georgia and consequently one of the most popular.
-Despite this, the town is rather small and you shouldn’t need more than a couple of hours to explore it.
-UNESCO has inscribed Mtskheta in its world heritage list, stating that “The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
+Besides being very handy, Mtskheta is one of the best travel destinations in Georgia and, consequently, one of the most popular.
+Despite this, the town is relatively small, and you shouldn’t need more than a couple of hours to explore it.
+UNESCO has inscribed Mtskheta in its world heritage list, stating, “The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
 They show the high artistic and cultural level attained by this ancient kingdom.“

 Kazbegi And The Georgian Military Road

-Close the end of the Georgian Military Road you’ll find Kazbegi where you can go Gergeti Trinity Church.
-It is the highlight of this day trip from Yerevan.
+Close to the end of the Georgian Military Road, you’ll find Kazbegi, where you can go to Gergeti Trinity Church.
+It is the highlight of this day trip from Tbilisi.
 You can hire a 4×4 or hike your way up.
-If you have time, we definitely recommend hiking, it’s a beautiful trail, with the Caucasus in the Background.
+If you have time, we definitely recommend hiking, as it’s a beautiful trail with the Caucasus in the background.

 You can do this day trip driving yourself or go on an organized tour.
-As there are plenty of things to see and do we believe that going independently gives you more freedom and make a better experience, but if you can’t there are some good tours for you.
+As there are plenty of things to see and do, we believe that going independently gives you more freedom and makes a better experience, but if you can’t, there are some excellent tours for you.

-Gori is a town located about 90 km east to Tbilisi and should take you about one and a half to reach it by car.
+Gori is a town located about 90 km east of Tbilisi, and it should take you about one and a half to reach it by car.
 It’s also possible to get there using marshrutkas or on an organized tour.

 Uplistsikhe cave houses